Edmundo B. Cea

-Edmundo Bombase Cea (June 10, 1911 – December 30, 1993) was a Filipino politician.
+Edmundo Bombase Cea (June 10, 1911 – December 30, 1993) was a Filipino lawyer and politician.

+Early life and career

-Senator Cea was born in Tigaon, Camarines Sur on June 10, 1911 to Angela Bombase and Congressman Severo Fuentebella Cea.
-He was educated at Sto.
-Tomas University obtaining the degrees of Bachelor of Philosophy and Letters and Bachelor of Laws.
+Cea was born in Tigaon on June 10, 1911 to Angela Bombase and Severo Fuentebella Cea.
+He was educated at University of Santo Tomas obtaining the degrees of Bachelor of Philosophy and Letters and Bachelor of Laws.
 He was a bar topnotcher in the bar examination of 1935.
-In college, he was Grand Alpha of the Alpha Tau Fraternity and also President of the University Student council.
+In college, he was Grand Alpha of the Alpha Tau fraternity and also served as the president of the student council.
 He was a World War II hero and considered as most outstanding fiscal of the country by obtaining 100 percent conviction in all cases prosecuted by him.
-He was the founder of the Bank Secrecy Law, the founder of Bicol Radio by founding the first radio station in Bicolandia.
-He was the founding President Of Bicolandia's only sugar milling company Bisuseco.
+He was the proponent of the Bank Secrecy Law, and the founder of Bicol Radio, the first radio station in the Bicol Region.
+He was also the founding president of a sugar milling company in the region.